grinchdubs/grinchdubs.github.io/_posts/2025-03-19-most-used-linux-apps.md

 Follow the fzf.fish install above

 Screen for more terminal sessions
-Allows for multiple sessions in 1 terminal window `sudo apt install screen or sudo pacman -S screen`
+Allows for multiple sessions in 1 terminal window:

+`sudo apt install screen
+or
+sudo pacman -S screen`

 Localsend for local file sharing
-Very similar to airdrop but available on all OSes `flatpak install flathub org.localsend.localsend_app #For flatpak package manager or sudo snap install localsend #For snap package manager
+Very similar to airdrop but available on all OSes:

+`flatpak install flathub org.localsend.localsend_app #For flatpak package manager or sudo snap install localsend #For snap package manager